snurk/quast/README.md

 **When a reference is given:**

-* Numbers of misassemblies of different kinds (inversions, relocations, translocations, interspecies translocations (--meta only) or local).
 * Numbers of misassemblies of different kinds (inversions, relocations, translocations, interspecies translocations (metaQUAST only) or local).
 * Number and total length of unaligned contigs.
 * Numbers of mismatches and indels, over the assembly and per 100 kb.